 Further your Knowledge and Skills

-Districts, regions and the UUA offer webinars throughout the year on various topics related to youth ministry and advising.
+Districts, regions and the Unitartian Universalist Association (UUA) offer webinars throughout the year on various topics related to youth ministry and advising.
 Districts and regions also offer their own in-person training and gatherings.
 Ask your district or regional staff how to host a Chrysalis training for advisors and youth or a Ministry with Youth Renaissance Module.

 Learn strategies and techniques for including youth with special needs in the book, Welcoming Children with Special Needs: A Guidebook for Faith Communities.
 Learn about ministry with youth of color and LGBT* youth on the Identity-Based Resources page.
 Consider joining small group ministry to meet your spiritual needs outside of youth group.

 Keep Youth Ministry Safe